LibreOffice/core/oox/README.md

 In order to convert preset shapes to LO's enhanced custom shape, we need to load shape definition of preset shapes.
-The procedure to convert the definition from OOXML spec for LO is documented ( also a script ) in oox/source/drawingml/customshapes/README.
+The procedure to convert the definition from OOXML spec for LO is documented (also a script) in `oox/source/drawingml/customshapes/README.md`.
-The scripts in oox/source/drawingml/customshapes/ also generate pptx files for single presets and also for all presets cshape-all.pptx.
+The scripts in `oox/source/drawingml/customshapes/` also generate pptx files for single presets and also for all presets `cshape-all.pptx`.
 The cshape-all.pptx file is then loaded into Impress build with debug enabled in oox and the command line output contains information.
-The generated definition is oox-drawingml-cs-presets.
+The generated definition is `oox-drawingml-cs-presets`.

-Check CustomShapeProperties::initializePresetDataMap() to see how generated presets data are loaded into LO.
+Check `CustomShapeProperties::initializePresetDataMap()` to see how generated presets data are loaded into LO.
 While importing presets, we prefix the name with "ooxml-" so that we can detect it on export as save it again as preset.